 Cheapest car insurance companies for seniors in Texas

-Find the cheapest full coverage car insurance rates in Texas for drivers of different ages below.
+Below are the cheapest, full-coverage car insurance rates in Texas for drivers at various ages:

-- Cheapest for seniors, overall: Texas Farm Bureau, $89 per month.
+- Overall cheapest car insurance for seniors over 60: Texas Farm Bureau, $89 per month.

 - Cheapest for seniors at age 65: Texas Farm Bureau, $88 per month.